t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* Defining edge computing abstractions suitable for users and cloud systems to interact with edge computing systems.
-In one example, this interaction can be based on the PaaS model {{Yangui}}
+* Defining edge computing abstractions, such as PaaS [Yangui], suitable for users and cloud systems to interact with edge computing systems, and dealing with interoperability issues such as data models heterogeneity.

 ### Communication Brokering